NHL partners with MGM to share data for sports betting

 "If I know one player is faster than the other, if I know one expends less energy than the other, if I know one has a faster slap shot than the other, it gives me information that I can bet," he said.
 "If I'm betting on who will score the most goals, I have that tool.
 Ultimately when enough data is collected on that, we'll be able to actually bet on that data itself.
 So you could have a bet on which player's going to have the highest average slap shot throughout the game."

 Butera said MGM believes expanded sports betting will eventually be available in 25 to 30 states.
-The 24 U.S.-based NHL teams play in 18 different states, with seven more in Canada.
-The league is moving toward adding a 32nd team, in Seattle and what would be its 19th state (Washington).
+The 24 U.S.-based NHL teams play in 18 different states, with seven more in Canada, which does not allow single game betting.
+The league is moving toward adding a 32nd team, in Seattle in what would be its 19th state (Washington).

+Bettman said the seven Canadian teams "have been working with the lotteries who control gambling on a provincial basis."

+"I think that will continue," he said.
+"I know there have been a lot of discussions about going to single game betting as opposed to parlay, which is what currently exists.
+And as the law evolves, you will see our evolution in dealing with it."